 Recorded observations

-10 people stopped walking to look cause others were looking
+• [10] Stopped walking to look because others were looking

-6 people was walking with a friend and stepped on it, also encouraged a friend to participate
+• [6] Was walking with a friend, stepped on it, and encouraged a friend to participate

 Sprint 1 Findings and Next steps